madhavagarwal3012/My-Algorithms/README.md

 - Swaps elements at both ends of the array
 - Reduces the number of comparisons compared to traditional selection sort

 #### 📊 Performance
+- Time Complexity: O(n^2)
+- Space Complexity: O(1)

-The optimized Selection Sort implementation aims to reduce the number of comparisons, especially beneficial for larger datasets.
-While specific benchmarks are not yet available, this approach theoretically improves efficiency by:
+This approach aims to reduce the overall number of comparisons, potentially improving efficiency, especially for partially sorted arrays or when dealing with larger datasets.

-- Reducing the number of passes through the array
-- Performing simultaneous min-max comparisons

-For implementation details, please refer to the `my_algorithms.java` file in the repository.
+### 🔄 Array Rotation (Flexible)

+This implementation offers a flexible approach to array rotation, supporting both left and right rotations with robust error handling.

+#### 🌟 Key Features:
+- Supports both left and right rotations
+- Handles rotation amounts larger than array length
+- Includes error checking for invalid rotation directions
+- Uses a new array for rotation, ensuring clarity and avoiding side effects

+#### 📊 Performance
+- Time Complexity: O(n)
+- Space Complexity: O(n)

+This approach prioritizes flexibility, clarity, and robustness over absolute space efficiency, making it ideal for most real-world scenarios where these factors are crucial.

 ### 🔍 (Future Algorithms)

 More algorithms and optimizations will be added to this repository in the future.
 Stay tuned for updates and enhancements to further explore various algorithmic techniques and optimizations.

+## 🛠️ Installation

+1. Clone the repository:

 ## 🛠️ Installation